 Chaminade bustles with student life.
-It has five dorms– three on-campus and two off-campus buildings.
+It has four dorms– three on-campus and one off-campus buildings.
 Hale Lokelani and Hale Pohaku, the university’s on-campus coed residences, have sweeping east to west views from Diamond Head and Waikiki, the skyscrapers of downtown Honolulu to the Waianae Mountains.
 Kieffer Hall, an all-female residential living quarters, has views of Palolo Valley and Diamond Head and fragrant plumeria blossoms under the windows.
-Chaminade’s twp off-campus residences are all within one mile of campus.
+Chaminade’s off-campus residence is within one mile of campus.
 All facilities provide comfortable, safe and secure living quarters that encourage community, student life and academic scholarship.

 The Silversword Café is a friendly gathering place on campus where students are offered an excellent menu of delicious, healthy choices.
 For quicker meals, there is also a small café, Provisions on Demand, located in Henry Hall.

 The Honolulu campus is comprised of over 20 buildings:

 – 8 labs for teaching biosciences, chemistry, physics & forensic sciences

 – Faculty research labs

 – Advanced instrumentation facility

 – Support areas